Bill Stevenson (musician): Career

 Stevenson is an original member of the Descendents forming in 1978.
 The Descendents put out a single called "Ride the Wild / It's a Hectic World" in 1979.
 In 1982 they put out their first album Milo Goes to College.
 After the album, singer Milo Aukerman went to college, the band played rarely, so Stevenson joined Black Flag.
 He left Black Flag in 1985 to reform the Descendents.
 The Descendents became All in 1988 after Aukerman left once again.
 The Descendents would form again from 1996 to 1997 and then in 2002, before going on hiatus.
 From 2003 to 2007, Stevenson played in smaller bands until All played shows again in 2008.
 In 2010, the Descendents reformed again.

 Membership timeline

 Personal life

 Bill Stevenson has never tried recreational drugs in his life other than alcohol, which he did not drink until later in life.

 In recent years, Stevenson has had some health issues.
-He grew a brain tumor unknowingly around 2008, which remained for another two years before being removed.
-The tumor caused Stevenson to lose motivation and eventually made him gain weight, had a blood clot, diabetes and sleep apnea.
-In 2010, he had a successful surgery to remove it which helped him to gain his health back.
+He developed a benign brain tumor around 2008, which remained for another two years before being removed.
+The tumor caused Stevenson to lose motivation and eventually made him gain weight.
+He also underwent surgery to remove a blood clot from one of his lungs.
+He is also a diabetic and suffers from sleep apnea.
+In 2010, he had a successful surgery to remove the tumor which helped him to regain his health.
 In 2016, Stevenson revealed he had open heart surgery.